 Early phase: Days 1-2 feature mental fog, fatigue, trouble concentrating, memory problems, and headache.

 Middle phase: Days 3-7 are the peak phase of detox where symptoms are most intense.
-These include severe rebound effects like feeling irritable, anxious, and restless, and having insomnia.
+These include severe rebound effects like feeling irritable, anxious, restless and having insomnia.
 Other symptoms include intense cravings, nausea or vomiting, sweating, hyperventilating, racing heart rate, and tremors.

-Final phase: The final week or two the symptoms will subside.
+Final phase: In the final week or two the symptoms will subside.

 Getting Help for Ambien Addiction

 Rehab should be started right after the detox.
 Without this support, the person may succumb to cravings.
 Recovery programs are available in outpatient or residential settings.
 The basic treatments will involve a multi-pronged approach that includes:

 - Talk therapy.
 Therapy, such as CBT, DBT, CM, and MI are core treatments for helping the person to break the addiction.
 The therapist will help the person detect any dysfunctional patterns and then guide them toward changing to healthy ones.